THE IMPORTANCE OF SPECIAL METHODS IN TEACHING AND LEARNING OF BUSINESS EDUCATION

 Problem Solving Method

 Problem solving method is used to develop concepts and judgments relative to the arrangement of the copy, consistent style and other cognitive information.

 The Discovery Method

-PRACTICE TEACHING/LEARNING METHODS
+3. OFFICE PRACTICE TEACHING/LEARNING METHODS

 Office practice, according to Harms, Stehr and Harris (1972) is the connecting link between schools and business.
 It is a course that exposes students to business practices and procedures, equipment and materials used in an office.
 Equipment used in teaching are expected to be typical of those used in the business world.
 Unfortunately, many schools do not have modern office equipment that students can see and manipulate.
 To help the students visualize these equipment, you need to use visual aids like pictures and real objects when teaching.
 You would also need to organize excursions and field trips for the students.
 Other methods of teaching include demonstration, case study, simulation and role-playing, question and answers technique as well as lecture method.

 This is a method which you can use to teach the students correct techniques of manipulating office equipment, receiving visitors, filing and other office techniques such as interpersonal and communication skills.
 You could stand in front of the class and demonstrate how to operate office equipment such as the computer, photocopier or duplicating machine.
 The students would watch and imitate your techniques.
 Discourage wrong techniques and appreciate right techniques.
 This method makes the class lively and interesting.